 Azure Cost Management is included with your Azure subscription at no additional cost.
 It provides powerful features to analyze, manage, and optimize your Azure spending, helping you maximize the value and efficiency of your cloud investments.

-It’s important to get to grips with everything cost management has to offer.
-Microsoft provides some free training on cost management over on the Microsoft Learn site, which is well worth a read or a refresher.
+It’s important to understand everything cost management offers.
+Microsoft provides free training on cost management on the Microsoft Learn site, which is well worth reading or reviewing.

 The most flexible management platform for Infrastructure as Code